Mohammed-ElDesouky/GEPD-data-workflow-guide/README.md

 ## **[Step 3]: Merging teachers' modules**

 Teachers are being surveyed in different modules (hence different datasets) and all the teachers’ data can be downloaded as separate data files from Survey Solutions.
 However, for the processing do-files to work as intended, teachers' modules must be combined into a single data file.
 A heritage procedure attempts to do that using a fuzzy matching technique, which was developed to overcome the issue of the same teacher with different IDs across modules.
-Note that this step is unnecessary for present implementations of the GEPD (as well as for the Punjab and Sindh provinces of Pakistan, and Edo State in Nigeria), since the teachers in these surveys have consistent IDs across modules.
-Nonetheless, more information on fuzzy matching can be found in the annex.
+Note that this step is unnecessary for future implementations of the GEPD of the GEPD (as well as for the Punjab and Sindh provinces of Pakistan, and Edo State in Nigeria), since the teachers in these surveys have consistent IDs across modules.
+More information on fuzzy matching can be found in the annex.

 To combine teachers’ modules, a user would need to execute a “joinby” command, or similar commands, which matches all modules based on two key variables “interview_key” and “teachers_id”.

 The Stata scrip that merges teachers’ modules is titled <<**02_school_data_merge.do**>>.
-More information on this is provided int Step no.5 below.
+More information on this is provided int Step 5 below.

 Once the teachers' modules are merged, the resulting teachers file is saved in the `School` sub-folder under **`01_GEPD_raw_data`** with the title “**Country_teacher_level_test.dta**”